 In this post I share my experiences and knowledge gained to hopefully make life a little bit easier for all parties who are about to engage in remote projects.
 I will stress that the advice is based on what has and hasn't worked in the environments I have been involved in, and may not have the same affect for you.

 At Denizon we enjoy many other benefits such scalability, flexibility, productivity, efficiency , agility , sustainability and environmentally friendly.
-A cost advantage is never really considered.
+The cost advantage is never really considered, because the other benefits far outweigh expense reduction.

 Consider more than one location

-Scaling rapidly becomes an issue and your top management staff seem to collecting air-miles and hotel reward points at a rapid rate of knots.
+Scaling rapidly becomes an issue and your top management staff seem to be collecting air-miles and hotel reward points at a rapid rate of knots.
 What most organisations tend to achieve when following this approach is the same set of issues in just a very different geographic location.
-Further more, those fantastically cheap rates tend to disappear rather rapidly once other companies start setting up in the same location.
+Further more, those fantastically cheap rates tend to disappear rather rapidly once other companies start setting up in the same location and the competition to attract the best available talent heats up.

 Implement a matrix management structure

 Organisations need to adapt and adopt a matrix management structure and to clearly understand the advantages and disadvantages of the matrix management structure.
-By deprecating or reducing in effective command and control style management structures and empowering your outsourced employees to take responsibility and authority for your organisations international presence will pay dividends especially for small to medium sized businesses.
+By deprecating or reducing in effective command and control style management structures and empowering your remote based employees to take responsibility and authority for your organisation will pay dividends especially for small to medium sized businesses.

-It is essential before embarking on an offshore or outsourced software development option to consult an organisation who has successfully implemented this type of arrangement themselves and continue to do so to understand and mitigate the potential risks and implement the successful strategies.
+It is essential before embarking on remote based software development option to consult an organisation who has successfully implemented this type of arrangement themselves and continue to do so to understand and mitigate the potential risks and implement the successful strategies.
 Denizon have over 10 years success in implementing distributed team structures for many organisations not only ourselves.

 Embrace & Encourage diversity